 After retirement he was appointed to the Board of the Australian Maritime Safety Authority (AMSA) until his retirement as Deputy Chairman in 2013.

 Ross is now Chairman of Offshore & Specialist Ships Australia a company formed to collect, preserve and publicly display memorabilia associated with the Maritime Industry.

-Haya Al Daghlas is a project management professional who is currently a PhD candidate at the University of Melbourne, School of Engineering, Department of Infrastructure.
+Haya Al Daghlas is a project management professional who has a PhD from the University of Melbourne, School of Engineering, Department of Infrastructure.
 Haya has a combination of a strong passion for engineering and project management, along with thorough experience in best project management practices gained both locally and overseas, enabling her to take leadership roles in wide ranges of engineering projects from concept to completion, change management, critical stakeholder management, and the application of the various leadership tools towards achieving optimum project delivery.
 Haya is also part of the Parks Victoria leadership team as the District Manager Waterways.